novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-67.md

 “That was just me talking.
 Would a star really come here to sing?”

-“Maybe?
+“Who knows.
 Anyway, looks like a lot of people will come that day.”

 “Probably?
 But do you have something on your mind?”